 Welcome back to my kitchen series!!
 I talked about my new sink, faucet, and butcher block counter tops in this previous post.
-I wanted to share how I organize my small kitchen, how I added under-cabinet lighting, and how I transformed the dresser in my kitchen to match my kitchen cabinets.
+I wanted to share how I organize my small kitchen along with some under-cabinet lighting without it being hardwired.

 Here is a view of my new counter tops!
 I am so in love!!

 I purchased my under cabinet lighting on Amazon.
-If your interested, you can take a look at them, here.
+If your interested, you can check that out, here.

 My new lights came with a magnetic strip that is attached to my cabinets with some strong adhesive stickers (similar to command hook strips) The magnetic strip stays in place, while the lights can easily be removed.

-They are rechargeable!!
+My under cabinet lights are rechargeable!!
 Some lights similar to these typically operate on batteries, which have to be replaced often.
 I was happy to find an option that can be re-charged.
 They come with a USB cord that I easily connect to my computer.
-They need just a little while to charge, and then they can just be returned back onto the magnetic strip.
+They are easily removed and need just a short period of time to charge, and then they can just be returned back onto the magnetic strip.

 So far I really like them, and would certainly recommend them if anyone was looking.
 The light has 3 settings for the switch.

 - On— which delivers constant light